Short-time statistics of extinction and blowup in reaction kinetics: Introduction

 The probability distribution $\mathcal{P}_m(T)$ can be represented in terms of a superposition of eigenmodes of the generator of the master equation, see e.g. Refs.~\cite{AM2010,assaf2017wkb}.
 Even in simple cases where the eigenmodes, and the corresponding eigenvalues, can be determined in analytical form, the resulting sum over the eigenmodes is not very informative for the description of the $\mathcal{P}_m(T\to 0)$ tail.

-A simple alternative to the spectral language is provided by the time-dependent WKB (Wentzel-Kramers-Brillouin) approximation, directly applied to the master equation of the system via the WKB ansatz $P_n(t) = \exp[-S(n,t)]$ \cite{Elgart_Kamenev_2004}.
-The WKB approximation applies in the limit of $T\to 0$.
-It also assumes that a dominant contribution to the extinction action $S(n=0,t)$ comes from a region of large population size, $n\gg 1$.
-The WKB ansatz, and the subsequent approximation, effectively replace the original master equation by an effective Hamilton-Jacobi equation for the action $S(n,t)$.
-The latter can be solved for the \emph{optimal path} $n(t)$ of the conditioned process, which gives a dominant contribution to the $\mathcal{P}(T\to 0)$ tail.
+A simple alternative to the spectral language is provided by the time-dependent WKB (Wentzel-Kramers-Brillouin) theory, directly applied to the master equation of the system via the WKB ansatz $P_n(t) = \exp[-S(n,t)]$ \cite{Elgart_Kamenev_2004}. \black{This variant of WKB method relies on the small parameters $T/\bar{T}\ll 1$ (where $\bar{T}$ is the mean time to extinction or blowup, respectively) and $1/m\ll 1$}.
+This ansatz, and the subsequent approximation, effectively replace the original master equation by a Hamilton-Jacobi equation for the action $S(n,t)$, \black{where $n$ plays the role of coordinate}.
+The latter can be solved for the \emph{optimal} \black{---that is, most likely---} path $n(t)$ of the conditioned process, which gives a dominant contribution to the $\mathcal{P}(T\to 0)$ tail.
 The optimal path obeys the initial condition $n(t=0)=m$ and the final condition $n(T)=0$ or $n(T)=\infty$ for the extinction or blowup, respectively.
 For a well-mixed single population of particles with time-independent process rates, the ensuing effective classical mechanics problem is always integrable.

 The leading-order time-dependent WKB theory is quite informative.
 Most importantly, it correctly describes the leading-order, exponential behavior of $\mathcal{P}(T\to 0)$, including an essential singularity at $T=0$.
 It also gives the optimal path of the conditioned process which is interesting in itself.
 This theory misses, however, pre-exponential factors which can be very large, hence important.
 To account for these, one could go to the next, subleading WKB order.
 In practice this step is technically involved because of the explicit time dependence of this variant of WKB theory.